Looking for a job or internship is not an easy process and it takes time, energy, and support. We are here to help you every step of the way.

-You’ve found and applied for positions… now land the job!
+You’ve found and applied for positions — now land the job.
 Practice your interviewing skills, brush up on thank you note etiquette, notify your references, and learn how to negotiate your terms of employers.

 - View our online workshops and guides page for detailed information about interviewing and thank you notes.

-- Make an appointment for a mock interview, to have 'thank you' notes reviewed, or to learn about salary and benefit negotiation.
+- Make an appointment for a mock interview, to have thank you notes reviewed, or to learn about salary and benefit negotiation.

-- Be sure to thank those who helped you arrive at this opportunity!
+- Be sure to thank those who helped you arrive at this opportunity.

 - Learn new skills

-- Take ownership over your work
+- Take ownership of your work

 - Maintain your existing network and continue to grow it within your new organization